 Withdrawing from a Shoot

-I recently withdrew from one of my favorite shoots because of a HOT weather forecast.
+Last summer, I withdrew from one of my favorite shoots because of a HOT weather forecast.
 The T-Town shoot started on Friday, July 19.
 It’s not only a great event, it’s also at my home club, the Tulsa Gun Club — a great venue.

 This is one of my favorite shoots, but after looking at the weather forecast, and on my wife’s urging, I withdrew from the shoot.
 The actual heat was forecast to be in the mid- to high-90s, with the “real feel” temperature projected to be 105 to 110 degrees, or possibly higher.
 After having experienced heat stroke a few years ago while shooting in Arkansas, I certainly didn’t want to go through that again.